-- The Class I directors are Paul Chaney and Brian M. Strem, Ph.D., and their terms expire at the annual meeting of stockholders to be held in 2025; - The Class II directors are Kenneth Gayron, Aron Shapiro and Praveen Tyle, Ph.D., and their terms expire at this Annual Meeting (and, if re-elected, the annual meeting of stockholders to be held in 2026); and - The Class III directors are David Hollander, MD, MBA and Erin Parsons, and their terms expire at the annual meeting of stockholders to be held in 2024.
+- The Class I directors are Brian M. Strem, Ph.D. and Carmine Stengone, and their terms expire at this Annual Meeting (and, if reelected, the annual meeting of stockholders to be held in 2028); - The Class II directors are Lisa Walters-Hoffert, Aron Shapiro and Praveen Tyle, Ph.D., and their terms expire at the annual meeting of stockholders to be held in 2026; and - The Class III directors are David Hollander, MD, MBA and Erin Parsons, and their terms expire at the annual meeting of stockholders to be held in 2027).